-The advantage of energy E and entropy S is that both are extensive variables, thus they are self-averaging and due to that they have reduced fluctuations.
-Due to this feature S and E are especially convenient for verification of the thermalization ansatz.
-To check this ansatz we start from an initial linear mode m' which corresponds to the system energy $E \approx E{m'}$ and follow the GPE time evolution of probabilities $w_m(t)$ determining the value of entropy S from the obtained average probabilities $\rho_m$ .
-Considering the initial states with $1 \le m' \le 50$ we obtain the numerical dependence S(E) shown by symbols in fig. 3.
-This dependence is compared with the analytic curve following from the Bose-Einstein ansatz (2) which gives the dependences E(T) and S(T) and hence provides the analytic dependence S(E) shown by the red curve in fig. 3.
+of the thermalization ansatz.
+To check this ansatz we start from an initial linear mode m' which corresponds to the system energy $E \approx E{m'}$ and follow the GPE time evolution of probabilities $w_m(t)$ determining the value of entropy S from obtained average probabilities ρ_m .
+Considering the initial states with $1 \leq m' \leq 50$ we obtain the numerical dependence S(E) shown by symbols in Fig. 3.
+This dependence is compared with the analytic curve following from the Bose-Einstein ansatz (2) which gives the dependencies E(T) and S(T) and hence provides the analytic dependence S(E) shown by the red curve in Fig. 3.